Seed Virality in Micronetworks

 Most epidemics originate from small networks, like families (Ball et al., 1997).
 One infected person will transmit the infection to everyone in this network because they live in the same house.
 Then it expands to adjacent networks (e.g., neighbors across the street).
 And it keeps spreading.

 Same with viral marketing.
-Zuckerberg didn’t launch Facebook to the whole world; he targeted a micronetwork of Harvard students.
-Within 24 hours, half of Harvard signed up because word of mouth had easily spread throughout this tiny network Then it spread to other Ivy Leagues.
+Zuckerberg didn’t launch Facebook to the whole world; he targeted a small micronetwork of Harvard students.
+Within 24 hours, half of Harvard signed up because word of mouth easily spread throughout this tiny network Then it spread to other Ivy Leagues.
 Then other colleges.
 Then high schools.

 Facebook infected the entire world, and it all started from a tiny network of Harvard students.